 More parking is needed around the stadium to ensure fan and child safety.
 Having to cross busy New Jersey avenue when there are events taking place is dangerous, especially for kids.
-Adding parking along Wildwood avenue will help reduce the amount of cards that have to park on New Jersey avenue, making it safer.
+Adding parking along Wildwood avenue will help reduce the number of cars that have to park on New Jersey Avenue, making it safer.

 A new concourse area will allow for more activities both before A’s games as well as during non-baseball AttractingAttracing fans of all ages, there will be more kids games, adult games, a significantly greater food offering, a food truck area, corporate booth area, and more.